6 min read

 Avoiding Conflict Management Style

 Avoiding conflict style does not pursue to have their opinions heard, nor is willing to hear the other persons.
 So much so that they actively try to avoid the person or the topic of disagreement.
 They will evade conversations, cancel meetings, and quickly change the subject, hoping these delays will make the conflict go away.
+While it might seem easier to sidestep issues, this approach can often lead to unresolved problems.
+Effective conflict management techniques are essential to address and resolve underlying issues constructively.

 Positive Traits of Avoiding Management Style: